-There are 4 connections: See Fig. 11 and 11A
+There are 4 connections: See Fig. 11 & Fig. 11A.

-Point A to X: Connect RO to COLD water supply - Red tubing.

-Point G to Y: Connect product water from 5th-stage filter to tank - Yellow tubing.
-This tubing is a 2-way line, Product water enters and leaves the tank via this line.

-Point H to Z: Connect product water from 5th-stage output to RO faucet - Clear tubing.
+- Point A to X: Connect RO to COLD water supply Red tubing. - Point G to Y: Connect product water from tee fitting to tank Yellow tubing.
+This tubing is a 2-way line, Product water enters and leaves the tank via this line. - Point H to Z: Connect product water from 4th-stage output to RO faucet Clear tubing.

-Drain line to W: Connect waste water from 4th-stage membrane to drain outlet - Black tubing.
+Drain line to W: Connect drain water from 4th-stage membrane to drain outlet - Black tubing.